Here are the Netflix top 10 movies I think are worth adding to your watchlist

 Netflix top 10 movies — here’s the 3 worth watching right now

+A new month means plenty of great new movies across the best streaming services, but that only makes the question of what to watch even tougher.

-When it comes to figuring out what to watch next across the best streaming services, you're spoiled for choice.
-Netflix's top 10 movies list is as good a tool for cutting through the noise as any, but they're not all guaranteed to be winners.
+You could head to Netflix's top-10 list of the most-watched movies to cut through the noise quickly, but they're not all guaranteed to be winners.
+Case in point, "Geostorm" a by-the-numbers disaster flick with a whopping 18% critics score on Rotten Tomatoes, holds the #3 spot.

-That's why we've combed through the streamer's top 10 list to spotlight the three best movies that are actually worth the hype.
-This includes a heartfelt rom-com that shot to the No. 1 spot, one of the best horror movies of the past five years, and a Gerard Butler-led crime thriller that action movie fans shouldn't miss.
+That's why we regularly keep a close eye on the Netflix top 10 to highlight the three best movies that are actually worth the hype.
+Leading the pack this weekend is a hit new buddy comedy that critics are raving about, an epic prehistoric adventure from the director of "The Book of Eli," and a Gerard Butler-led crime thriller that action movie fans shouldn't miss.

 Best movies in the Netflix top 10